 Unlike past years, we are NO longer offering free bike checks.
 Please make sure your bike has been checked thoroughly by your local bike shop before the day of the ride.
 If you would like one of the local shops – Subculture Cyclery, Salida Bike Company or Absolute Bikes – to work on your bike before the ride, contact them to set up an appointment.
 We will not be doing any registrations the day of the event, unless we still have rider spots available.

 The ideal mountain town of Salida is located 2.5 hours drive southwest of Denver via US 285 or 2 hours west of Colorado Springs on US 24.
 It’s at the conjunction of the Sawatch and Sangre de Cristo mountain ranges.

-Check in is Saturday, September 14 at the Salida Bike Company, 148 North F Street from 5 to 8 pm.
+Check in is Saturday, September 13 at Absolute Bikes from 5 to 8 pm.
 You will check in, sign the liability waiver, pick up your goodie bag and enjoy meeting some fellow cyclists.

 You can rent all types of mountain bikes in Salida – full suspension, women’s specific, 29ers, etc. Just call one of the three shops to line up a high quality rental.

 Yes.
 To do either the Monarch Crest Trail, you need a mountain bike in excellent condition.
 This does not mean a really expensive bike, but a mountain bike in perfect working condition.
 If you have any doubts, please have your bike checked by a professional mechanic before the event.